desarrollo-cooperativo/laravel-cuit-cbu-validators/README.md

 To install this package include it in your `composer.json`

 ```
-"require": {
-    "cardumen/laravel-cuit-cbu-validator": "v2.0"
-}
+composer require cardumen/cuit-cbu-validator:v2.1
 ```

-And run `composer update`

 Add the Service Provider to the `provider` array in your `config/app.php`

 ```
 Cardumen\LaravelCuitCbuValidator\LaravelCuitCbuValidator::class